Skip to main content

 Extent

-1 Photographic Prints (In a clear archival sleeve.) : Black and white original photograph.
+1 Photographic Prints (In a clear archival sleeve.) : Black-and-white original photograph.
 Captions in black and blue ink. ; 5x7"

 Language of Materials